The dimensions of diversity

 Example measures: Set up age-appropriate workplaces, introduce mentoring or knowledge transfer programs, introduce health management.

-Ethnic origin & nationality
+Migration history & nationality

 Example measures: Diverse team composition, offering intercultural training, promoting language training.